ilkerarslan/NovaML.jl/README.md

 ### PreProcessing

-- ``StandardScaler``: Standardize features by removing the mean and scaling to unit variance
+- `StandardScaler`: Standardize features by removing the mean and scaling to unit variance
 - `MinMaxScaler`: Scale features to a given range
 - `LabelEncoder`: Encode categorical features as integers
 - `OneHotEncoder`: Encode categorical features as one-hot vectors
+- `PolynomialFeatures`: Generate polynomial and interaction features up to a specified degree

 ### FeatureExtraction